 Launched in partnership with Arlington County Department of Human Services, this new initiative equips families with funds that can be used for whatever is needed most in real time– paying off debt, pursuing education or employment goals, college savings for kids, or allowing parents more time with their children and less time away from home in a second job.

-The first 50 participants have already been enrolled in the pilot, with many saying it has given them hope after feeling “incredibly hopeless” for months or even years.
+175 participants have been funded in the pilot, with many saying it has given them hope after feeling “incredibly hopeless” for months or even years.
 One participant, a single mother who works full time, says this assistance will give her the much needed breathing room to finish her GED and attend nursing school.

 Arlington’s Guarantee is an opportunity for donors to support a pilot that holistically and unconditionally promotes power, dignity, and belonging for families in Arlington, and in doing so, positions our community for a more equitable future for all.
 All administrative costs have been covered by a grant from the Kresge Foundation, so 100% of what is contributed to this fund will go directly into the hands of people in our community who need it.
 By financially supporting Arlington’s Guarantee, donors have the opportunity to invest directly in local families and the path towards economic justice and equity.

 PRIORITIZING power, dignity, and belonging

 Just as important as income and assets are power and autonomy—people’s sense of control over the trajectory of their lives—and being valued in community—their sense of belonging and social capital.
 Guaranteed income touches each of these areas by bringing in extra income, allowing people choice over how to use it, and freeing up personal bandwidth to connect with others in the community.
 Guaranteed income:

 Arlington’s Guarantee supports 200 very low income households with children who receive Arlington County Housing Grants.
 Also included in our sample are immigrants facing significant barriers and residents who are returning to the community after incarceration.
 Arlington’s Guarantee supports participants with: